FACTBOX-Sports events around the world hit by coronavirus pandemic

 * The women’s world ice hockey championships in Canada were cancelled.

-* The speed skating world championships in Seoul have been postponed until at least October.
+* The speed skating world championships in Seoul were postponed until at least October.

 * The March 16-22 world figure skating championships in Montreal were cancelled.

-* Curling world championships for men and mixed doubles in Scotland and Canada cancelled, joining women’s worlds that were cancelled on Thursday.

-Compiled by Shrivathsa Sridhar, Rohith Nair, Hardik Vyas and Simon Jennings in Bengaluru, Frank Pingue in Toronto, Robert Muller in Prague and Gene Cherry in Raleigh; Editing by Ken Ferris, Tony Lawrence, Clare Fallon and Daniel Wallis
+Compiled by Shrivathsa Sridhar, Rohith Nair, Hardik Vyas and Simon Jennings in Bengaluru, Frank Pingue in Toronto, Amy Tennery in New York, Robert Muller in Prague and Gene Cherry in Raleigh; Editing by Ken Ferris, Ed Osmond, Toby Davis, Kevin Liffey